ItamarGronich/rsdoctor-mutli-json-repro/README.md

 This a reproduction repo for a ptoential bug in rsdoctor.

+> [!WARNING]
+> This bug is inconsistent between builds.
+> It may not reproduce on your first try, but it will eventually.

 When running rsdoctor in multiplugin setup, with this config:

 ```ts